ucan-wg/invocation/README.md

 ### 2.2.2 Authorization

-An [Authorization] is a cryptographically signed proof permitting execution of referenced [Task]s.
-It allows the [Invoker] to authorize a group of tasks using one cryptographic signature.
+An [Authorization] is a cryptographically signed proof permitting execution of the referenced [Task].
+It allows the [Invoker] to authorize the task.

 ### 2.2.3 Invocation